oneapi-src/oneDAL/docs/source/onedal/data-management/index.rst

 --------

 The main data-related concept that |short_name| works with is a :capterm:`dataset`.
-It is a tabular view of data, where table rows represent the :capterm:`observations <observation>` and columns represent the :capterm:`features <feature>`.
+It is a collection of data in specific data format.

 .. image:: _static/dataset.png
   :width: 400